NeonOrbit/MRVPatcher/README.md

     -p, --patch
       Forcefully patch apps that do not require patching --fix-conf
-      Fix apk-conflicts [In case you are unable to remove the preinstalled fb apps] --mask-pkg
+      Fix apk-conflict installation issue [In unable to remove the preinstalled fb apps] --mask-pkg
       Mask package name [In case you are unable to remove the preinstalled messenger app] --sign-only